 In 2002, The Friends, the parks department, and the Museum of Natural History agreed to co-manage the park under the parks department umbrella.
 New Yorkers for Parks subsequently conducted surveys of New York City parks’ appearance and management, and Roosevelt Park consistently ranked in the top five of parks under 20 acres, competing against better-funded parks such as City Hall, Damrosch and Bryant.

-In 2005, The Friends of Roosevelt Park founded GreenLife, a student internship program, with nearby Brandeis High School, now the Urban Assembly School for Green Careers.
+The Friends of Roosevelt Park also founded GreenLife, a student internship program, with nearby Brandeis High School, now the Urban Assembly School for Green Careers.
 This program teaches horticulture and job readiness skills to enthusiastic students.
 It has expanded from a six-week summer program to a nine-month program.

 Roosevelt Park Today

 Our restored jewel of a landscape has benefited from the generosity of foundations, corporations, neighbors, the City Council, volunteers from New York Cares, and heightened involvement by the American Museum of Natural History and the New York City Parks Department.
 In two decades, the Friends have contributed more than $1 million to Roosevelt Park.
 We currently fund about 40% of its operating budget.

 The park has become a delight for neighbors and tourists, including the approximately 5 million people who visit the Museum each year.
 And thanks to the flowers that now bloom from early spring through late fall, we are now also home to a population of hummingbirds!